AdaCore/cuda/doc/installation.rst

   $ scp -rp <my-aarch64-linux-target>:/lib ./sysroot/
   $ scp -rp <my-aarch64-linux-target>:/lib64 ./sysroot/

-Obtain a copy of the cuda libraries from the target board and place it in the targets folder of your cuda setup:
+Obtain a copy of the CUDA libraries from the target board and place it in the targets folder of your CUDA setup:

 .. code-block:: shell

   $ scp -rp jetty:/usr/local/cuda/targets/aarch64-linux ./
   $ sudo mv aarch64-linux /usr/local/cuda/targets

-Make the sysroot location visible to gnat via the `ENV_PREFIX` variable
+Make the sysroot location visible to GNAT via the `ENV_PREFIX` variable

 .. code-block:: shell